ItsVidhi07/ProgressBridge/README.md

 ├── README.md
 └── .gitignore

-The repository structure may evolve as development continues.
+«Note: The repository structure may evolve as development continues.»

 ---